We can’t gather in person, but casual chess by the Rudolf Rocker Chess Club is back.

 Join us at noon (Winnipeg time) on Saturday November 28st for a virtual afternoon of casual games hosted by Mark Jenkins, club co-founder.

 Help spread the word to current and former Manitoba chess players.
 Even though this is a “virtual” event, internet access is not required!
-If that describes a chess enthusiast you know, tell them they can set up a board or two at home and communicate with us by text message (SMS) or by calling into 204-666-5689 and leaving us a phone number for a call back into our conference call.
+If that describes a chess enthusiast you know, tell them they can set up a board or two at home and communicate with us by text message by calling us and leaving us a phone number for a call back into our conference call.

 (no long distance cost when we call you back!)

 Internet connected players can join the 2020-11-28 conference call at https://meet.google.com/ckd-tyza-xom, no Google account required!
 If your computer lacks a microphone you can ask it to connect sound by calling you by phone and still take in the on-screen aspects.

 Conference call games will be casual and untimed.

 How do you share chess moves over a conference call?
 You will be assigned a board number and a side (white/black).
 When you’ve decided on a move, wait for silence and jump in with your board number, colour, move number and move.

 For example, the board, colour and move number might be: “Board six, white, move 2”